ebi-pf-team/interproscan-docs/docs/HowToDownload.rst

 Panther models
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Previous versions of InterProScan required a separate installation of Panther data.
-Starting with interproscan-5.47-82.0
+Starting with interproscan-5.48-83.0
 onwards, this is not necessary.
 Panther data is bundled together with the rest of the application data.

 Using the Local Pre-calculated Match Lookup Service (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+This service is by default switched on, so you dont need to do any more installation or configuration, unless you want to install your own Pre-calculated Match Lookup Service.
+The uncompressed Match Lookup Service disk usage comes to more that 1TB, so it is recommened just to use the default setup.

-The pre-calculated match lookup web service is able to provide matches to more than 30 million protein sequences, including all of the sequence in UniProtKB.
-By default InterProScan 5 is configured (in the interproscan.properties file) to use the web service hosted at the EBI.
+The pre-calculated match lookup web service is able to provide matches  to more than 300 million protein sequences, including all of the sequence in UniProtKB.

+By default InterProScan  is configured (in the interproscan.properties file) to use the web service hosted at the EBI.
 Your servers will need to have external access to http://www.ebi.ac.uk to use it.

-InterProScan 5 uses this service to retrieve pre-calculated matches, reducing the need for compute on your server and speeding up the response time.
+InterProScan  uses this service to retrieve pre-calculated matches, reducing the need for compute on your server and speeding up the response time.